Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 ALTER TABLE geolab.geography.nl_cables_stations ADD SEARCH OPTIMIZATION ON GEO(geom);
 ```

-We can now go to the CARTO account and visualize administrative areas and cables information in CARTO Builder.
+We can now go to the CARTO account and visualize administrative areas and cable information in CARTO Builder.
 * Create a new map.
 Use the navigation menu on the left to get to Maps and then click on (+) New Map.

 <img src ='assets/geo_analysis_geometry_27.png' width=700>